benscoppa/ECE5424_Parkinsons_Prediction/README.md

 ```

 ## Run Command Line Interface
-The command line interface is used to run a single patient's biomarkers through the pipeline<br>
+The command line interface is used to run a single patient's biomarkers through the pipeline and save an output waterfall graph and natural language analysis<br>
 Note: The CSV formatting must exactly match parkinsons.csv, except excluding name and status<br>
 ```bash
 python new_patient_cli.py --patient-file <path_to_csv> --output-dir <output_directory>